 SECTION 14 - A vacancy occurring on the Board of Trustees by resignation, death, or disablement shall be filled by Presidential appointment with the approval of the majority of remaining Board of Trustees at the next Board of Trustees meeting.
-The successor shall serve until the next annual meeting of the House of Delegates.
-The House of Delegates shall fill the remainder of the unexpired term by a majority vote.
+The successor shall serve until the next annual business meeting.